A Biography of the Doctor

 The Doctor is suspended in a time bubble, where he meets his eighth incarnation.
 His future self regains some of the memories he has been searching for and then scolds the first Doctor for his arrogance, persuading him not to kill the caveman Za.

 The TARDIS lands on the planet Skaro, which the crew do not know is highly radioactive.
 Three of them want to leave, but the Doctor sabotages the ship - claiming that the fluid link requires a new supply of mercury - in order to investigate a nearby city.
 They stay the night in the TARDIS before making for the city the next day.
-During the night, a Thal leaves a box of anti-radiation drugs outside the TARDIS, but the travellers do not know what they are.
-When they arrive in the city, they are imprisoned by the Daleks.
+During the night a Thal leaves a box of anti-radiation drugs outside the TARDIS, but the travellers do not know what they are.
+When they arrive in the city they are imprisoned by the Daleks.
 However, they persuade the Daleks to let Susan go get the drugs from the TARDIS (having realised that they are suffering from radiation sickness and what the drugs are).
 Susan returns with the drugs, having made contact with the Thals on the way.
 The Daleks, realising that the Thals are out there, decide to kill them all.
-They offer the Thals some food, but plan to exterminate them when they arrive to collect it.
+They offer the Thals some food but plan to exterminate them when they arrive to collect it.

-Meanwhile, the TARDIS crew escape, and arrive just too late to warn the Thals of the ambush.
+Meanwhile, the TARDIS crew escape and arrive just too late to warn the Thals of the ambush.
 They escape along with the survivors, only to discover that the fluid link is still in the Dalek city.
-After some discussion, Ian persuades the pacifist Thals that they can and must fight the Daleks.
+After some discussion Ian persuades the pacifist Thals that they can and must fight the Daleks.
 Ian, Barbara, and a small group of Thals sneak into the Dalek city through an area full of dangerous mutants whilst the Doctor, Susan, and the rest of the Thals provide a distraction at the main entrance to the city.
-Ian and Barbara's group ends up stopping a Dalek bomb which would increase the planet's radiation levels so much that it would kill the Thals, and shutting down the static electricity that powers the Daleks.
+Ian and Barbara's group ends up stopping a Dalek bomb which would increase the planet's radiation levels so much that it would kill the Thals, and shut down the static electricity that powers the Daleks.

 When the TARDIS crew leave, the Thals give them a number of gifts, including a scroll granting the Doctor the freedom of the city of Skaro.

-As the TARDIS leaves Skaro, there is an explosion, knocking the travellers out.
+As the TARDIS leaves Skaro there is an explosion, knocking the travellers out.
 The [faulty telepathic circuits] cause paranoia, memory loss and aggression.
 The Doctor immediately suspects that his human companions have sabotaged the TARDIS to get back home.
-Eventually, the crew realise that the problems with each other and the TARDIS are the TARDIS trying to communicate with them.
+Eventually the crew realise that the problems with each other and the TARDIS are the TARDIS trying to communicate with them.
 [The telepathic circuits must be faulty, as their effects don't achieve the desired effect.]
 The fast return switch has become stuck and they have been travelling back to the creation of the universe.
 The Doctor finally realises that he had been wrong in his attitude to the teachers and becomes much more friendly towards them.